-The increasing pressure to reduce emissions (eg, the International Maritime Organization (IMO) has targeted a 50 per cent reduction in carbon emissions from shipping by 2050, relative to 2008, and the EU Emission Trading System will extend to shipping on current proposals from next year), together with the rising costs of fossil fuels and an uncertain regulatory future for traditional fuels, have led to a variety of alternative fuels featuring in discussions regarding newbuildings.
-The demands of financiers, many of whom will refuse to finance the construction of vessels unless they comply with their environmental, social and corporate governance and green lending policies, are also leading to significant investment and progress in vessels powered by alternative fuels.
-The first tanker classed ammonia ready was delivered in January 2022 - although it currently remains fitted for conventional fuel, and the South Korean shipyard, K Shipbuilding, received approval in principle from the American Bureau of Shipping (ABS) for a methanol-ready tanker design in December 2021.
+There is increasing pressure to reduce emissions.
+For example, the revised International Maritime Organization (IMO) GHG Strategy includes an enhanced common ambition to reach net zero greenhouse gas (GHG) emissions from international shipping by or around (ie, close to) 2050; a commitment to ensure an uptake of alternative zero and near-zero GHG fuels by 2030; indicative check-points for 2030 and 2040 (with a draft outline illustration of a possible IMO net-zero framework having recently been agreed); while the European Union Emission Trading System now extends to cover carbon dioxide emissions from ships of 5,000 gross tonnage and above entering European Union ports from 1 January 2024 (extending to other vessels and to cover methane and nitrous oxide emissions in the future).
+These developments, together with the rising costs of fossil fuels and an uncertain regulatory future for traditional fuels, have led to a variety of alternative fuels featuring in discussions regarding newbuildings.
+The demands of financiers, many of whom will refuse to finance the construction of vessels unless they comply with their environmental, social and governance (ESG) and green lending policies, are also leading to significant investment and progress in vessels powered by alternative fuels.
+While IMO guidelines are under development for the safety of ships fueled by hydrogen, ammonia, methyl and ethyl alcohols, recent notable milestones have included the first tanker classed ammonia-ready being delivered in January 2022 - although it currently remains fitted for conventional fuel and Korean Register granted an approval in principle for a 200K cbm class Ultra Large Ammonia Carrier using Ammonia fuel in 2023.
+In 2023, Maersk officially placed the world's first methanol-enabled container vessel into service and 2023 and the first quarter of 2024 witnessed a significant increase in the numbers of orders being placed for methanol-fueled vessels (particularly in the containership sector).
+In 2024 BC Ferries announced the award to Damen Shipyards Group of the contract for four hybrid electric ferries with BC Ferries' stated intention being to operate the ferries exclusively in battery-electric mode using renewable hydroelectricity.
 Nuclear power, which currently only has civil maritime implementation on Russian icebreakers (albeit with a long, and safe, pedigree in military vessels), may also hold promise - ABS is under contract by the US government to research how new reactor technologies can be deployed for commercial use, and Lloyd's Register is also taking steps to facilitate nuclear powered commercial vessels operating inside the decade.

-What remains to be seen is whether the potential of these alternative fuels will, or can, be harnessed or whether we will see a large number of 'alternative fuel ready' vessels, which never actually run on those fuels, or perhaps more likely we will see multiple alternative fuels but with certain fuels being adopted for particular trades and geographic areas.
+What remains to be seen is whether the potential of these alternative fuels will, or can, be fully harnessed or whether we will see a large number of 'alternative fuel ready' vessels, which never actually run on those fuels, or perhaps more likely we will see multiple alternative fuels but with certain fuels being adopted for particular trades and geographic areas.